 An Interview with Author James Baldwin

-Originally published in February 2012 in honor of Black History Month, WGBH's Open Vault looks back at a tumultuous moment in the African American quest for equal rights.
+Originally published in February 2012 in honor of Black History Month, GBH's Open Vault looks back at a tumultuous moment in the African American quest for equal rights.

 Baldwin was filmed in New York on May 24,1963, immediately after he, Morgenthau, and the interviewer, psychologist Kenneth Clark, had left a rancorous meeting with then- Attorney General Robert F. Kennedy.
 This was the so-called "secret meeting," organized by Baldwin at RFK's request.
 Intended to focus on the racial situation in northern cities, it devolved, Clark later wrote, into hostility on both sides, and finally, "an excruciating sense of impasse."

 The meeting with Kennedy dragged on for three hours, causing Baldwin, Clark, and Morgenthau to be late for the interview.
 "On the way to the studio, it was clear that the emotionality and general sense of frustration...would be carried over into the interview," Clark recalled.
 "Indeed, many times in the taxicab, Baldwin said that he was not sure he would be able to go through with the interview.
 He stated repeatedly, 'Kenneth, all I need is a drink.
 Can't we stop at the nearest bar?
 I must decompress.'"